- Why DuckDuckGo?

-As you can see in 2016, 79 billion of dollars of Google‘s earnings come from advertising.
+As you can see in 2016, 79 billion dollars of Google‘s earnings come from advertising.
 It represents almost 88% of the total revenues.
 Even though the revenues coming from ads in 2014 were higher (over 90%), Google is definitely an advertising company and nothing makes us believe things will change in the next future.
 Why am I telling you this?
-As a company that makes most of its money from advertising Google might be biased toward maximising the profits coming from ads independently from users’ interests.
+As a company that makes most of its money from advertising Google might be biased toward maximizing the profits coming from ads independently from users’ interests.

 What about DuckDuckGo Business Model?
 How does DuckDuckGo make money?
 We’ll see it more in detail later on.

 Second, when looking for something, Google did not provide answers.
-Which made Gabriel Weinberg go on the main sites like Wikipedia and IMDb to look for answers.
+Which made Gabriel Weinberg go to the main sites like Wikipedia and IMDb to look for answers.
 Those two things alone made him realize there was still space to create a search engine able to provide what he would later call instant answers based on the information provided by communities around the web.
 That is how a year and a half later he realized he was on to something.
 That something was about to become a search engine with a duck as a logo.

 Flipping the switch: The Solo-launch

 One day when Gabriel Weinberg was walking with his wife had a name popping into his head.
 Almost like those things that get incepted into your mind Gabriel Weinberg could hear “DuckDuckGo.”That is how he decided that whatever would his next company be he would have called it DuckDuckGo! (although the name itself comes from the children’s game duck duck, goose)

 Then the year 2008 arrived.
 He had put together the pieces of the puzzle to create a viable version of the search engine he had in mind.
 Ready to launch Gabriel Weinberg started to talk about the project he was about to launch.
 Rather than getting excited, most people that heard him talk about that project found him crazy.